SkepticalTech/PGM-XML-Reference/Map XML info.md

     <region name="region name"/>

 `TIP:` Use the worldedit wand to help in defining regions, select an area and do /size.
 It will display two 3D coordinates.
 To use these coordinates you will have to add 1 to the greater axis of the coordinates.
 In other words; take whichever X value is higher and add 1 to it, and then do the same for Y and Z. This is because PGM checks from the centre of blocks and WE checks from the corners.
+You don't have to do this for any elements with just one coordinate such as: `<block>` or `<sphere>`.

 For example : `min="49,13,-4" max="37,10,4"` would become `min="50,14,-4" max="37,10,-5"`.
 <!--![Regions](./images/selections.png)-->